 LONG term absence

-School endeavour to support all families and pupils to ensure they are able to attend school as often as possible.
+School endeavour to support all families and learners to ensure they are able to attend school as often as possible.
 During long term absences school ask that families remain in contact with them.
-We will continue to offer as much support as possible, with the aim of ensuring the pupil returns to school as soon as they can.
+We will continue to offer as much support as possible, with the aim of ensuring the learner returns to school as soon as they can.